 Health inequity is pervasive across race, gender, age, and income, but is especially apparent along lines of race.
 For example, the mortality rate for Black infants in the US is double that of white infants.
 And the maternal mortality rate among Black women is more than three times higher than among white women and higher than for all other races in the US.3 Even when incidence rates are similar for a disease, Black Americans tend to die at higher rates than white Americans.
 For example, Black women have slightly lower incidence rates of breast cancer compared to white women, but Black women have a 42% higher mortality rate.
 Moreover, Black men are twice as likely as white men to die of prostate cancer.4 Racial disparities often exist across all income and education levels.
 For example, Black women have a higher risk of pregnancy-related death regardless of income or education levels.5

-In early 2021, the Deloitte Center for Health Solutions conducted two research studies to understand how health organizations are approaching health equity and to learn about the strategies they’re using to improve health equity within their organizations and throughout the communities they serve.
+In early 2021, the Deloitte Center for Health Solutions conducted two research studies to understand how health organisations are approaching health equity and to learn about the strategies they’re using to improve health equity within their organisations and throughout the communities they serve.
 We conducted:

 • A double-blinded survey of 20 CEOs (from 12 health systems and eight health plans)